Jase Bolger: Detroit's bankruptcy and recovery

 In May 2014, Bolger announced the formation of a special committee, House Committee on Detroit's Recovery and Michigan's Future, to help Detroit settle the largest municipal bankruptcy in history while protecting Michigan taxpayers statewide.
 Bolger was quoted as saying "we are putting a strong team in place to resolve this difficult issue today with a vision for a bright future."
 The committee introduced legislation to help Detroit avoid further bankruptcy litigation by offering a $194.8 million lump sum to the city's retirement systems.
 In addition to the one-time contribution, legislation was passed to create an oversight commission to aid Detroit's recovery.

 The Speaker also called on unions to make contributions to help in the Detroit settlement.
 Bolger requested unions to make a material contribution that is reflective of other parties involved in the settlement.
 Bolger's request did not come without opposition, the Detroit Free Press issued an editorial claiming Governor Rick Snyder should convince Speaker Bolger to drop his demand or go around Bolger.
 The Detroit News editorialized that the union contribution demand was too much, and the likelihood of unions contributing would be slim.
 Other critics wrote that Bolger's demand would imperil the settlement.
 Bolger did receive support from conservative columnists and was urged to continue his demand.
 Bolger held firm to his request, and unions - the first was The Michigan Building and Construction Trades Council - did agree to make material contributions towards health care costs to help with the Detroit bankruptcy settlement.
 After unions agreed to contribution money towards the settlement, the Michigan House passed legislation with major bipartisan support.

 Governor Snyder called the legislative package an opportunity to change the direction of Detroit.
 Upon passage, the Detroit News called the final legislative package a "grand piece of work", and the Detroit Free Press opined that the deal showed that lawmakers "get it".

 Political controversies

 2012: HB 5711 floor debate

-On June 13, 2012, Speaker Bolger allegedly refused to recognize now former Michigan state legislator Lisa Brown for a full service day after she utilized the term "vagina" during a floor debate over a bill (HB 5711) to further regulate abortion in the state.
+On June 13, 2012, Speaker Bolger allegedly refused to recognize now former Michigan state legislator Lisa Brown for a full service day after she used the term "vagina" during a floor debate over a bill (HB 5711) to further regulate abortion in the state.
 Initially, Brown claimed she was denied the opportunity to speak due to religious discrimination, and then later claimed she was silenced for saying "vagina."

 A spokesman for Bolger said that Brown was not allowed to give her opinion on a school employee retirement bill because when Brown said "Mr. Speaker, I'm flattered that you're all are so interested in my vagina, but no means no", she had violated the rules of the House and had "failed to maintain the decorum of the House."